 On November 6, 2017, EU Regulation no. 2017/1990 was issued which implemented certain amendments to IAS 7 (Statement of cash flows) at the EU level.
 For this purpose please note that the liabilities arising from financing activities solely concern monetary movements.
-No change of this type was recorded in the first nine months of 202.
+No change of this type was recorded in the first half of 2022.